 - Use pure pumpkin puree – Not pumpkin pie filling!
 Pumpkin pie filling has added ingredients that we don’t want or need.
 We are adding our own spices and sweetener.

 - Sift or whisk the dry ingredients – Especially since we are adding spices to the dry ingredients.
-We want to make sure they are evenly distributed.
+We want to make sure they are evenly distributed and free of lumps.

 - Use a cookie scoop – Scooping the batter into equal portions is much easier if you use a cookie scoop.
 I use a #40 cookie scoop, and fill it full to make each of the whoopie pies.